moonbitlang/core/immutable_priority_queue/README.md

 ### Push

-You can use `push()` to add elements to the immtuable priority queue and get a new queue.
+You can use `push()` to add elements to the immutable priority queue and get a new queue.

 ```moonbit
 let pq : PriorityQueue[Int] = ImmtuablePriorityQueue::new()